 AS: What do you think is the biggest opportunity for multifamily building owners to be more sustainable and green their buildings and their properties?

 RS: The biggest opportunity is to look at what kind of rebates are available from the utilities since there are projects you can do for less than 100% of the cost in most cases.
 Beyond that, it’s anything that will impact common areas and your ROI.
 Now we are finding in some places where there are no rebates that we’re doing LED lighting retrofits just because the ROI is still three years or less.

 Competition is another piece of it.
 We’ve have a couple properties where we did lighting projects and I think the ROI was maybe four years, but there were some new properties that were going in next door to them, and so our properties needed to look as good as they could.
 Doing LED lighting on the exterior has a huge impact on how a property appears to potential residents.

-AS: What measures is Maxus taking to promote water conservation?
+AS: What measures are Maxus taking to promote water conservation?